Arech/Arech.github.io/_posts/2024-08-17-reinterpret_cast-ub-and-a-pointer-casting-in-c++.md

 For this article I got motivated by two things:

-First, someone who titled themselves as "C++ guru" and in the past had delivered at least one very good talk on C++, ~recently-ish made a video about `reinterpet_cast`, where they claimed two major things: `reinterpet_cast` is often misused which causes an UB in a program (I fully agree with that), and  they offered a "solution", which...contained the very same UB, they warned against.
+First, someone who in the past had delivered at least one very good talk on C++, ~recently-ish made a video about `reinterpet_cast`, where they claimed two major things: `reinterpet_cast` is often misused which causes an UB in a program (I fully agree with that), and  they offered a "solution", which...contained the very same UB, they warned against.
 Worse than that, they used a UB sanitizer to prove their point.

 Second, during code reviews I see that `reinterpet_cast` leads to an UB on basically every occasion.